frno7/psgplay/README.md

 # How to build

+This repository has Git [submodules](https://git-scm.com/docs/git-submodule) so clone it with the `--recurse-submodules` option, or do `git submodule update --init --recursive`.

 For Linux and Mac OS, do `make psgplay` to compile `psgplay`.
 To use [Advanced Linux Sound Architecture](https://en.wikipedia.org/wiki/Advanced_Linux_Sound_Architecture) (ALSA) and _interactive text mode_, do `make ALSA=1 psgplay`.